Chicken Salad—So Easy to Make!

 More Ideas for Tasty Chicken Salad Veggie Additions

-Here are some other veggie options that can be added to chicken salad in addition to dehydrated celery and red onion:
+Here are some other tasty veggie options to add to chicken salad too:

 • Carrots - Shredded or finely diced carrots add crunch and sweetness.
 Use regular raw carrots or dehydrate them.